-An applicant will be: 1) accepted into the CDIS Program; 2) not accepted into the CDIS Program; or 3) placed on a waiting list for future consideration.
+An applicant will be: 1) accepted into the CDIS Program, 2) not accepted into the CDIS Program, or 3) placed on a waiting list for future consideration.
 A student placed on the waiting list may take a maximum of six hours of CDIS graduate credit at ENMU.

-Requirements for the Master of Science Degree in Communicative Disorders
+Requirements for the Master of Science Degree with a Major in Communicative Disorders